pvdz/tenko/tests/testcases/regexes/u-escape/annexb/quad-ok/gen/without_u-flag/2f5b5cu7b1F4A97d-5cuD83D5cuDCA9-05d2f.md

 `````
 throws: Lexer error!
-    Regex: A double unicode quad escape that represents a surrogate pair in char class or group name is only valid with u-flag; Encountered incorrect range (left>right) when parsing as if without u-flag; Regex contained syntax that is only valid with the u-flag but the u-flag was not present
+    Regex: A double unicode quad escape that represents a surrogate pair in char class or group name is only valid with u-flag; Encountered incorrect range (left>right, 56489 > 48, 0xdca9 > 0x30) when parsing as if without u-flag; Regex contained syntax that is only valid with the u-flag but the u-flag was not present

 start@1:0, error@1:0
 ╔══╦════════════════